-Cobi has served on the board of Orphan Outreach for three years and finds it to be a very humbling and educational experience.
+Cobi has served on the board of Orphan Outreach since 2017 and finds it to be a very humbling and educational experience.
 She views her role as that of an advocate, helping her community understand how orphans around the world are living and how Orphan Outreach is working to meet their needs.

 “My prayer for the board is that we would have wisdom as we grow,” said Cobi.
-“Over the last ten years the ministry has grown so much.
+“Orphan Outreach's ministry has grown so much.
 I pray we would have the wisdom to know which ministries to partner with, how to develop them, and how best to support the kids.
 My greatest hope for our ministry partners is that we would reach the individuals we serve with the Gospel, that they would come to know Jesus and for their life to change because of it.”

-Cobi home schools her three younger children: Claire, Ainslee, and Calaway.
-Cobi and Judd’s oldest son, Carson, is a sophomore at Baylor University.
+Cobi and Judd have a son, Carson, and three daughters: Claire, Ainslee, and Calaway.
 Together, they enjoy serving in their church’s youth group, attending Baylor football games, camping and bike-riding.
 She and her family still love traveling with Orphan Outreach, and hope to continue taking annual trips to Guatemala.